roboes/odoo-woocommerce-sync/readme.md

 - **Extended Models and Views:** Enhance existing Odoo models and views for `product.template`, `product.product`, `res.partner`, `sale.order`, and `sale.order.line` to accommodate corresponding WooCommerce REST API fields.
 - **Automated and Manual Synchronization:** A built-in cron job scheduler enables regular synchronization, complemented by a dedicated button for manually triggering updates.
 - **Advanced Settings:** Support for multiple WooCommerce websites with specific configuration options for each instance (e.g. syncing only products from WooCommerce to Odoo).
-- **Image Synchronization:** Optionally synchronize product images from WooCommerce to Odoo.
+- **Image Synchronization:** Optionally synchronize product images from WooCommerce to Odoo and Odoo to WooCommerce.
 For products imported from WooCommerce that include multiple images/product gallery, an additional product gallery is added to the `product.template` view.
 - **Language Filtering:** Synchronize products by language (*requires Polylang*).
 - **Orders Transactions Fee Support:** Integrates additional fee fields into orders processed with PayPal and Stripe (*requires the respective plugins*).